dmccreary/graph-algorithms/docs/sims/learning-graph/02-concept-dependencies.md

 ## Graph Algorithm Concept Dependencies

+After we have a list of about 150 concepts, we need to understand what concepts depend on other concepts.
+This helps us with the course order and generating custom learning paths for students with specific learning objectives.

+## Sample Dependencies Prompt

 ```linenums="0"
 Our next step is to create a fully connected dependency graph
 for learning these Concepts.